-Expected Completion Q2 2023 (completed) Q2 2023 (completed)/Q2 2024 (completed)/Q2 2025 Q1 2024 (completed) Q1 2024 (tenants) (completed) Q3 2023 (completed) Q4 2023/Q3 2024 (completed) Q2 2025 (TCHC dependent)
+Q2 2023 (completed)/Q2 2024 (completed)/Q2 2025

+Q1 2024 (tenants) (completed)

+Q4 2023/Q3 2024 (completed)

+Q2 2025 (TCHC dependent)

 Strategic Objective 3: Partnerships

 To facilitate access to services and programs that tenants need and want

 Strategic Initiative Actions Facilitate access to priority health and community support services A. Maintain and create new partnerships to help senior tenants to access the support services they need and want Support service provider-led programs and initiatives A. Partner with City, provincial, federal and community funded programs to allow community partners (in consultation with tenants) to establish programs that support community development and tenant wellbeing